TechAtNYU/tech-nyu-site/src/public/scripts/bower_components/skrollr/README.md

 Mobile support
 -----
 Starting with version 0.5.0 skrollr officially supports mobile browsers including Android and iOS.
-And mobile support has been rewritten from scratch for skrollr 0.6.0.
+Furthermore, mobile support has been rewritten from scratch for skrollr 0.6.0.

 ### The Problem with mobile and the solution

-(If you're not interested in the details, just scroll down a bit to see what you need to do for mobile support)
+(If you're not interested in the details, just scroll down a bit to see what you need to do for mobile support.)

 Some words on why this is an important milestone and why others failed: Mobile browsers try to save battery wherever they can.
 That's why mobile browsers delay the execution of JavaScript while you are scrolling. iOS in particular does this very aggressively and completely stops JavaScript.
-And in short that's the reason why many scrolling libraries either don't work on mobile devices or they come with their own scrollbar which is a usability nightmare on desktop.
+In short, that's the reason why many scrolling libraries either don't work on mobile devices or they come with their own scrollbar which is a usability nightmare on desktop.
 It was an important requirement while I developed skrollr that I don't force you to scroll the way I want it. skrollr on desktop uses a native scrollbar and you can scroll the way you want to (keyboard, mouse, etc.).

 You just told me it doesn't work on mobile, but why does it?
 The answer is simple.
 When using skrollr on mobile you don't actually scroll.
-When detecting a mobile browser skrollr disables native scrolling and instead listens for touch events and moves the content (more specific the `#skrollr-body` element) using CSS transforms.
+When detecting a mobile browser, skrollr disables native scrolling and instead listens for touch events and moves the content (more specific the `#skrollr-body` element) using CSS transforms.

 ### What you need in order to support mobile browsers

 Starting with skrollr 0.6.0 there's just one thing you need to do: Include an element on your page with the id `skrollr-body`.
 That's the element we move in order to fake scrolling.
-The only case were you don't need a `#skrollr-body` is when using `position:fixed` exlusively.
-In fact the skrollr website doesn't include a `#skrollr-body` element.
+The only case where you don't need a `#skrollr-body` is when using `position:fixed` exclusively.
+In fact, the skrollr website doesn't include a `#skrollr-body` element.
 If you need both fixed and non-fixed (i.e. static) elements, put the static ones inside the `#skrollr-body` element.

 Or to put it differently: On mobile the `skrollr-body` element is moved using CSS transforms.
 You can't have `position:fixed` or `background-attachment:fixed` inside elements which use CSS transforms as per CSS spec (http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/).
 That's why those elements need to be **outside** of the `skrollr-body` element.